dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 ## Divide et impera!
-The 2 problems are technical and communicational
+The 2 problems are technical and communicational, so let's let computers solve tech and let humans solve communication.

 Before we start solving, let's understand the problem
 1. For usage, data needs to be structured.